dward2/BME547/Assignments/CPAP Measurements/README.md

   `patient_04.txt` should be saved in a JSON file called `patient_04.json`.
 * All numeric values above should be reported as numbers (i.e., `int` or `float`), not as numeric strings (i.e., not `"5.3"`)
-* When calculating the `leakage`, if the leakage value is negative, a `warning` log entry should be added to the log indicating that the leakage is negative.
+* After calculating the `leakage`, if the leakage value is negative, a `warning` log entry should be added to the log indicating that the leakage is negative.

 A breath can be identified by a positive peak in volumetric flow (the inhalation) followed by a return to zero or negative flow (the exhalation).